 May provide group therapy, lead support groups, conduct psychosocial education groups, and provide presentations to community group or consultations to schools and secondary settings.
 May provide recommendations and testimony for court (specifically when working with DCFS involved clients).

 Some evening and weekend hours required to meet client needs.

 Preferred Requirements: Master’s degree in Social Work, Counseling or Psychology.
-Five years experience working individuals and families.
+Five years of experience in working with individuals and families.

 Minimum Requirements: Master’s degree in Social Work, Counseling or Psychology.
-Two years experience working with individuals and families.
-LCSW/LCPC
+Two years of experience in working with individuals and families.
+LCSW.

 The Catholic Charities of the Archdiocese of Chicago is an equal opportunity employer and consideration for employment is made without regard to race, color, religion, age, gender, gender identity, sexual orientation, national origin, disability status, protected veteran status, or any other characteristic protected by law.